We pay for it by spending the money

 - and they can’t see that this means that government will always get back almost all that it spends.

-To see how this works, let’s look at one of the payments and analyse the spending chain it creates.
+To see how this works, let’s look at one of the payments from the question above and analyse the spending chain it creates.
 I am assuming a simple tax system where all transactions are taxed at 20%.

 - The government pays £100 to a window cleaner;